Code-Institute-Submissions/JoseMachado-CE-Fly-Watch_janResub/README.md

 The home page should be very attractive in order to take the possible customer to an order.
 The webstore should work well on all devices.
-The webstore should contain information of all producuts shown.
+The webstore should contain information of all products shown.
 The payment should be easy, quick and safe.

 <a></a>